-Compared to conventional aircraft, flexible-membrane wings are highly manoeuvrable because of the low inertia and the entire canopy acting as a morphing aerodynamic control surface.
-The aim of the present study was to expand on an existing tow test setup to systematically quantify this manoeuvrability.
+Compared to conventional aircraft, flexible membrane wings are highly manoeuvrable because of the low inertia and the entire canopy acting as a morphing aerodynamic control surface.
+The aim of the present study was to expand on an existing tow test set-up to systematically quantify this manoeuvrability.
 For this purpose, a control algorithm from the literature was adapted to operate the kite in automatic crosswind manoeuvres while towing it at constant speed along a straight runway.
 The widely used turn rate law was adopted to identify the steering gain and dead time from the measured flight dynamic response to a prescribed steering input.
 Towing the kite in concatenated back-and-forth loops made it possible to determine the manoeuvrability for the entire range of power settings within a single non-stop measurement run.

 The results confirm the well-known behaviour of increasing agility with the power setting, as evidenced by increasing steering gain and decreasing dead time.
-An ambient wind speed leads to deviations for the two opposing tow directions, and the larger the ambient wind speeds, the larger generally the differences in steering behaviour.
-An extreme effect was observed during the first measurement run when a sudden peak in the inflow speed, potentially due to thermals above a neighbour-
+An ambient wind speed leads to deviations for the two opposing tow directions.
+Generally, the larger the ambient wind speeds, the larger the differences are in steering behaviour.
+An extreme effect was observed during the first measurement run when a sudden peak in the inflow speed, potentially due to thermals above a neighbouring cornfield, triggered an anomaly of the flight controller, which, as it stayed undetected, led to a degraded measurement at the specific flight condition.
+Comparing the first and second measurement runs, the measurements also revealed a substantial impact of turbulent fluctuations of the simulated wind speed on the manoeuvrability of the wing.
+We concluded that an increasing degree of turbulence has a deteriorating influence on the flow around the wing, lowering the line forces and, in turn, the manoeuvrability.